 - Ideal for league players

 The Voltric Z Force features a thinnest shaft ever.
 The Tri-voltage system employed while designing Voltric Z enhances the smash power of this racket.
-The racket head has been designed to be as lighter as possible for delivering perfect shots.
+The racket head has been designed to be as light as possible for delivering perfect shots.
 This also avoids uncomfortable gestures.

-Complete focus has been laid in designing the racket.
+The complete focus has been laid in designing the racket.
 The graphite renders the racket lighter.
 This also lowers wrist fatigue as well as increases the ease of handling this device.
 The careful designing of Voltric Z offers a perfect blend of power and speed.

 - Excellent maneuverability

-- Smooth and fast swing
+- A smooth and fast swing

 - Great smashing power